Language Models as Efficient Reward Function Searchers for Custom-Environment Multi-Objective Reinforcement: Experiments

 \subsection{Task Description and Parameters}

-To evaluate the proposed ERFSL framework, we select the underwater data collection task from our previous work \cite{14}, which utilizes the RL algorithm to control multiple autonomous underwater vehicles (AUVs) for data collection.
+To evaluate the proposed ERFSL framework, we select the customized data collection task from our previous work \cite{14}, which utilizes the RL algorithm to control multiple custom-simulated mobile agents (AMAs) for data collection.
 We task LLMs with designing reward functions encompassing safety requirements (collision and border crossing avoidance), performance requirements (timely serving of the target SN to minimize data overflow), and performance objectives (reduce energy consumption), without providing any reward examples (namely zero-shot), as shown in the task description in Fig. 1.
 We refer to the original paper for the system models and simulation parameters.
 For determinacy, TD3 \cite{18} is used as the RL algorithm instead of MAISAC, as in the original paper.

 For experiments, we utilize \verb|gpt-4o-2024-08-06| (denoted as \textbf{GPT-4o}) as the default LLM due to its improved performance and reasonable API pricing.
 We also conduct experiments using the cost-efficient smaller version of OpenAI's LLMs, \verb|gpt-4o-mini-2024-07-18| (denoted as \textbf{GPT-4om}).
 The LLM parameters are set to \verb|temperature=0.5| and \verb|Top P=1|.
 Similar to Eureka \cite{2}, we designed a prompt that takes the reward functions and numerical values as a whole, and this baseline is called as \textbf{EUREKA-S}.
 Meanwhile, we set a baseline called \textbf{EUREKA-M}, which processes one or more reward functions along with their training logs summarized by the training log analyzer as inputs during the reward function revision stage, and generates K=5 outputs simultaneously.
 This approach remains consistent with the reward weight searcher, in contrast to generating a single reward function repeatedly in an i.i.d. manner as in Eureka.